It's Such a Beautiful Day (film): Reception and legacy

 Upon its original release, the Los Angeles Film Critics Association voted it runner-up for Best Animated Feature Film of the year, behind Frankenweenie.
 IndieWire ranked Hertzfeldt the 9th best Film Director of the Year in its annual poll (tied with Wes Anderson), and film critics for The A.V.
 Club ranked the film No. 8 on their list of the Best Films of 2012.
 Slate named It's Such a Beautiful Day their pick for Best Animated Feature Film of 2012.

 In the UK, the film was ranked third on Time Out Londons list of the 10 Best Films of 2013 and fourth on The London Film Reviews list of the same.
 In 2014, Time Out ranked It's Such a Beautiful Day at No. 16 on their list of the "100 Best Animated Movies Ever Made".
 Critic Tom Huddleston described it as "one of the great outsider artworks of the modern era, at once sympathetic and shocking, beautiful and horrifying, angry and hilarious, uplifting and almost unbearably sad".

 In 2016, The Film Stage critics ranked the film first on their list of the "Best Animated Films of the 21st Century (So Far)".
 That same year, three critics polled by the BBC named It's Such a Beautiful Day one of the greatest films made since 2000.
 In 2019, The Wrap named It's Such a Beautiful Day the "Best Animated Film of the 2010s".

 Vulture film critics also ranked it at No. 12 on their overall list of the "Best Movies of the Decade".
 In 2021, IGN's CineFix gave it the top spot on their "Top 10 Animated Films of All Time" list.
+In 2025, Clint Bentley cited It's Such a Beautiful Day as one of the influences behind his film, Train Dreams.
 In 2025, it was ranked #263 in the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century."
 According to a similar list of Letterboxd's highest-rated films of the 21st Century, It's Such a Beautiful Day ranks #20, the highest-rated animated film.